monero-ecosystem/Monero-Crypto-Lock/README.md

 A simple browser extension test app (on the clearnet) can be found at:http://23.92.31.84:3021/

 There is a similar test app on the I2P network at: http://lrqks3cdoh5d6arrkng4njdbykveytbdzu4dl2tqizs7mnlwz7ka.b32.i2p/

+You must be on the I2P network to use the I2P test app.